-Romania: Electricity power gen from RES to11.
-April 2014. / SEE Energy News
+Romania: Electricity power gen from RES to, SEE Energy News

 Romania’s electrical energy production from renewable sources may climb this year to 9-10 TWh compared to last year’s 6.3 TWh according to the Energy regulator ANRE.